 Can’t I Just Buy a Pre-Made Oreo Crust?

 Of course you could.
 But this homemade Oreo crust is really easy to make and tastes approximately 1,200x better.
 And it’s much thicker too.
 It weighs over 11 ounces, vs. the packaged crust, which is just 6 ounces.
 That’s a significant difference!

 You Need Only 2 Ingredients

 - Oreo Cookies: You need about 22 standard Oreos.
 The regular kind, not Double-Stuf.
-Double-Stuf are tasty to eat, but don’t work well for an Oreo crust; the extra cream filling makes the crust turn out too soft and greasy.
+Double-Stuf are tasty to eat, but don’t work well for an Oreo crust.
+Just like when we make Oreo balls, the extra cream filling makes the crust turn out too soft and greasy.

 - Butter: 5 Tablespoons, or 72g, of melted butter binds the tiny crumbs together, and makes this crust taste unbelievably delicious.